Fate of entanglement in quadratic Markovian dissipative systems: Detailed calculations for our models

-We then add a gain and loss dissipation, defined as in the fermionic case by two families of Lindblad operators $L_{+,j}=\sqrt{\gamma_+}b_j^\dagger$, $L_{-,j}=\sqrt{\gamma_-}b_j$ in Eq.~\eqref{eq:lindblad_state}, where $\gamma_\pm$ are the gain and loss rates.
+\end{widetext} We then add a gain and loss dissipation.
+It is defined as in the fermionic case by two families of Lindblad operators $L_{+,j}=\sqrt{\gamma_+}b_j^\dagger$, $L_{-,j}=\sqrt{\gamma_-}b_j$ in Eq.~\eqref{eq:lindblad_state}, where $\gamma_\pm$ are the gain and loss rates.
 The different definition of the $r_j$ in the bosonic case yields Fourier transforms of $A$ and $B$ (cf.~\eqref{eq:lindblad_lin}) that are slightly different from the fermionic case, reading

 As in the fermionic case, the block structure in~\eqref{eq:harm_corrt_unitary} is preserved when a linear, homogeneous dissipation is added.
 Indeed, the translation invariance ensures that the only non-zero correlations are those contained in~\eqref{eq:symbol_bos}.
 Thus, dissipation can at most mix the propagating modes $\eta_1(k), \eta_2^\dagger(k)$.
-This, however, does not happen for the gain and loss dissipation, which preserves the eigenmodes of the Hamiltonian as propagating modes, since $\hat{B}_k\propto \sigma_y$ (see the discussion in section~\ref{sec:eigen} above).
-One can obtain the time-dependent correlator $\widetilde{\mathcal{C}}_{x,k}(t)$ by solving the time-evolution equation~\eqref{eq:corrt_k_bos} for the Fourier transform~\eqref{eq:symbol_bos} and then changing basis to obtain the correlation between the propagating modes $\eta_1,\eta_2$ as
+This, however, does not happen for the gain and loss dissipation, which preserves the eigenmodes of the Hamiltonian as propagating modes, since $\hat{B}_k\propto \sigma_y$, and the propagation velocities (see the discussion in Appendix~\ref{app:eigen} above).
+One can obtain the time-dependent correlator $\widetilde{\mathcal{C}}_{x,k}(t)$ by solving the time-evolution equation~\eqref{eq:corrt_k_bos} for the Fourier transform~\eqref{eq:symbol_bos} and then changing basis as